 What is 'Dual Living'?

-A dual living dwelling is essentially two completely separate houses built under the same roof and are owned by the same individual.
+A dual living dwelling is essentially two entirely independent houses that are built under the same roof and are owned by the same individual.
 Each 'dwelling space' has its own unique street entrance, distinct address, separate front doors, separate kitchen, separate bathroom, separate living areas, and separate gardens.
 All of the utilities, including electricity, water, and gas, as well as the NBN, are individually installed in each individual dwelling; the invoices are sent to the relevant address.

 Why Dual Living?